 Originally Josh’s script had three references an artist can make.
 These were cubes and didn’t give much to reference to what they were.
 This was replaced by a drop-down menu that references all model files in a directory the artist sets.
 By doing so they are empowered to use different sets of references for different projects they work on fast and easily.

 The tool doesn’t generate collisions but assigns naming conventions for UE4.
 It insures that each collision haul is incremented properly each time that collisions are assigned.
+Any collision assignment will be given a proper prefix based of the object history.

 Simply all this does is read in the last selected transform node name and places it into the text field when it is selected.
 The artist then can over write it and it applies its new name of the transform node.
 The introduction of this is to attempt to have artist use the outliner more, which seems counter intuitive.
 While giving this revision of the tool to artists, I have noticeably seen more of them using the outliner.